FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 7. Delete the files called "run.bat" and "run.sh" from the temporary folder.

-8. Go to "libraries/net/minecraftforge/forge/<version>/" and move the "unix_args.txt" file to the root of the temporary folder.
+8. Go to the `libraries/net/minecraftforge/forge/<version>/` folder and move the "unix_args.txt" file to the root of the temporary folder.

 9. Compress the temporary folder into an archive like .zip or .tar.gz

-10. Open the dashboard and navigate to The File Manager.
+10. Open the dashboard and navigate to the File Manager.

-11. Delete all the content of the File Manager and upload the archive.
+11. Delete all content of the File Manager and upload the archive.

 12. Unarchive the file by pressing the 3 dots at the end and selecting "unarchive".